 - Mr WD Best

 - Ms J Block

-- Ms C Froggatt (retired 2 September 2015)
+- Ms C Froggatt

 - Mr JD Leece

-- Mr AC Stevens (appointed 2 September 2015)

 - Mr JG Taberner

 There is no compensation paid to key management personnel from the Fund.

 The Fund has not made, guaranteed or secured, directly or indirectly, any loans to key management personnel or their personally related entities at any time during the reporting period.